HZ757/HZ757/README.md

 ### Hi there 👋👋👋👋👋👋👋

-I am an aspiring Software Engineer, trying to learn and improve every single day.
+I am an aspiring Software Engineer, Studying Computer Science At the University of Waterloo (Graduating 2024). trying to learn and improve every single day.

 Check out my LinkedIn if you want to contact me: https://www.linkedin.com/in/hz757/